-Part One What is a Psychiatric Nurse Practitioner?
+Part One What is a Psychiatric Mental-Health Nurse Practitioner (PMHNP)?

-Part Two What Do Psychiatric Nurse Practitioners Do?
+Part Two What Do Psychiatric Mental Health Nurse Practitioners Do?

-Psychiatric NPs take care of patients suffering from a variety of mental illnesses and disorders.
-Their duties will vary based on where they work, but they often include:
+PMHNPs take care of patients suffering from a variety of mental illnesses and disorders.
+Psychiatric nurse practitioner duties will vary based on where they work, but they often include:

-- Diagnosing and treating common acute psychiatric problems, illness, and crises
+- Diagnosing and treating common acute psychiatric problems, illnesses, and crises

 - Psychopharmacologic management in collaboration with a psychiatrist